-- It is normal to have pain, bruising, and swelling after you get home.
-Within a few days or weeks, these symptoms will go away.
-You may have a loss Of sensation in your forehead skin after surgery.
-Sensation will likely return over time. - You may need help with your everyday activities for a few days until your pain and swelling decrease. - Incision scars may take several months to over a year to fade.
+- It is normal to have pain, bruising, and swelling of the eyes after you get home.
+Within a few days or weeks, these symptoms will go away. - You may experience dry eyes or blurry vision for several weeks after surgery. - You may need help with your everyday activities for a few days until your pain and swelling decrease. - Incision scars may take several months to over a year to fade.